iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> Basic needs are great...
+The DOD company needs to make it so the doctors only have X amount of spots for new patients and a way for existing patients to get their follow ups.
+Therapy doesn't work if it isn't consistent.
+A trust and reporte needs to be built to make progress.
+Its EXTREMELY difficult to get follow-ups with the therapists for kids any kind of kid appts are difficult to make.
+Using the app is time consuming.
+It takes forever to load.
+The doctors are amazing.<br> :date: __2020-12-11 16:56:32__

 > HOW CAN I GET IN COTACT WITH SOMEONE FEOM THE APP, the questions there asking me some i have, my mom, dad, i dont see opetionsa for grandparents or aunts or uncles??? wats up with that. my conditions are know run in my family and all o want is help<br> :date: __2020-11-26 16:51:19__